Top 3 fashion moodboard apps - advice from 500+ designer interviews

 Weaknesses

-We’ve built sharing and downloading capabilities but have yet to built any multiplayer or a team workspace features, meaning our adoption within teams in brands is currently limited 👷♀️
+We’ve built sharing and downloading capabilities but have yet to built any team workspace features, meaning our adoption within teams in brands is currently limited 👷♀️

 And thats it, the three best moodboard makers on the market today 🥳